-Fishing Breaks offer the widest selection of the very best chalk stream brown trout dry fly and nymph fishing in the county of Berkshire.
+Fishing Breaks offers the widest selection of the very best chalk stream brown trout dry fly and nymph fishing in the county of Berkshire.

 The undulating Lambourn Downs are the chalk hills that feed the lovely streams of Berkshire.
-The rivers Lambourn, Loddon, Kennet and Pang are best known for the clear, cold water which is typical of these rivers, creating the ideal spawning conditions for wild trout and grayling.
+The Rivers Kennet Lambourn, Loddon and Pang are best known for their clear, cold water, which creates the ideal spawning conditions for wild trout and grayling.

-Fishing Breaks has three beats on the two main rivers; Benham Estate and Barton Court on the River Kennet and Donnington Grove on the River Lambourn.
-The latter is a great stream for wading and sight fishing, whilst the other two offer a huge variety of main river, side streams and carriers to truly lose yourself in.
+Fishing Breaks has three beats on the two main rivers.
+Benham Estate and Barton Court on the River Kennet and Donnington Grove on the River Lambourn.
+The latter is a great stream for wading and sight fishing, while the other two offer a huge variety of main river, side streams and carriers in which you can truly lose yourself.